 What to expect

 Most surgeries go well without any complications; however, results will vary depending on the quality of the surrounding tissue, the severity of your arthritis at the time of surgery, your activity level and how well you follow your doctor’s instructions.
-Most knee patients will be hospitalized from one to three days after surgery.
+Most knee patients will be hospitalized from one to two days after surgery.
 We recommend you use a walker, cane or crutches for about six weeks, as well as participate in physical therapy for as long as your doctor says it is appropriate.